Search this site

-Owing to domestic bickerings and lack of invitations to free meals Pandit Chintamaniji developed an intense desire to renounce the world; he gave up the life of a householder and became an ascetic.
+Owing to domestic bickerings and lack of invitations to free meals, Pandit Chintamaniji developed an apathy towards life and became an ascetic.

 Chintamani wasn't quite happy with the slogans.
 "Think up a different catch phrase for me," he requested.

 Moteram: Alright.
 How about this, "If you don't give, I will sit on you".

 Chintamani: Yes, I like that.
 But, if you don't mind I would like to make slight changes.

 Chintamani: Well then, let's put it this way "Give, else I will sit on you".

 "Excellent!"
 Moteram said leaping up in excitement, "this is an unexampled war cry.
 Devotion has sharpened your intellect.
 Say it once again in a booming voice; let's see how you deliver it."

 Chintamani plugged his ears with his fingers, took a deep breath, and with all his might yelled, "Give, else I will sit on you."
 The sound was so deafening that even Moteram was alarmed.
 There were a few bats which instantly hid themselves in the trees; the dogs started barking.